Payment Options

 Registration Hold

-Registration for classes in the second year is dependent on payment of the previous year’s expenses.
-A student whose account is in arrears on July 1 will be dropped from any registered courses for the fall and will have a registration hold placed on their account, not allowing the student to re-register until the balance is paid.
+Registration for classes in subsequent terms is dependent on payment of the previous term expenses.
+A student whose account is in arrears on either January 1 or July 1 will be dropped from any registered courses for the upcoming term and will have a Registration Hold placed on their account, not allowing the student to re-register until the balance is paid.

 Any student in good standing on a payment plan (current on their monthly payment installments) will be allowed to register for future terms.
 If the student fails to pay their remaining monthly installments, their registration may be dropped.

-Be advised that students whose registrations have been dropped have no guarantee that the same course(s) will be available when they re-register.
+Be advised that students whose registration has been dropped has no guarantee that the same course(s) will be available when they re-register.

-A student will not be issued an official transcript or receive their certificate until all financial obligations have been met.
+A student will not receive their certificate until all financial obligations have been met.

 Financial Suspension